nixworks/public/news/2010/11/25/index.md

 ##### United States Government
 ### [The United States Government sets aside an area in Alaska twice the size of the United Kingdom as a "critical habitat" for polar bears. ](/news/2010/11/25/the-united-states-government-sets-aside-an-area-in-alaska-twice-the-size-of-the-united-kingdom-as-a-critical-habitat-for-polar-bears.md)
-_Context: Alaska, United States Government, polar bear, United Kingdom_
+_Context: polar bear, United Kingdom, United States Government, Alaska_

 ##### United Kingdom
 ### [The United Kingdom experiences its earliest widespread snowfall for 17 years, with large parts of Scotland and north east England particularly affected. ](/news/2010/11/25/the-united-kingdom-experiences-its-earliest-widespread-snowfall-for-17-years-with-large-parts-of-scotland-and-north-east-england-particular.md)